darren-tpk/enhance_catalog/README.md

 8. Relocate valid events to obtain the relocated, enhanced catalog
 9. Plot resulting data products in time and in space

+Refer to the Table S12 pdf file in the repository to access the latest, detailed recommendations for each function.

 **Key references and other suggested citations**